You can renew or replace your passport at any time. It costs £72.50, or £82.25 through the Post Office’s Passport Check and Send service.

 - apply online

-- get one from a Post Office that offers the Passport Check and Send service
+- get an application form from a Post Office that offers the Passport Check and Send service

-- ask the Passport Adviceline to post you one
+- ask the Passport Adviceline to post you a form

 There are different ways to apply if you’re outside the UK.